vincentarelbundock/marginaleffects/README.md

   - `ggplot2` support for plotting (conditional) marginal effects.
   - *Tidy:* The results produced by `marginaleffects` follow “tidy” principles.
 They are easy to process and program with.
-  - *User interface:* Related functions are incorporated in a simple, unified, and well-documented interface.
+  - *User interface:* All functions share an extremely simple, unified, and well-documented interface.
+  - *Dependencies*: The package is built on very few dependencies.
+The only “true” dependencies are `numDeriv` which has been on the CRAN archive since 2006, and `insight` which is itself dependency-free.
   - *Safe:* User input is checked extensively before computation.
 When needed, functions fail gracefully with informative error messages.
   - *Active development*